tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

 the FFT of the signal.
 This only shows one example of something that can be done with the timeseries data.
-As it was shown, the ``get_data()`` method organizes the downloaded data into a Pandas dataframe, which is flexible and allows to easily find more information about the data, derive different representations and generally operate on the data.
+As it was shown, the ``get_data()`` method organizes the downloaded data into a Pandas dataframe, which is flexible and allows us to easily find more information about the data, derive different representations and generally operate on the data.

 Adding Annotation Layers to Timeseries Packages
 -----------------------------------------------

-Besides manipulating the already existing data, the client allows the users to add new channels and even create annotation layers for a given package.
+Besides manipulating the already existing data, the client allows users to add new channels and create annotation layers and annotation events for a given package.
 In this part of the tutorial, we will explore the addition annotations to a timeseries package.

-the BF platform allows the users to easily add annotation layers and annotation events for each layer.
 Annotations can be added to a specific channel (or group of channels) for focal events or to all the channels for generalized observations.

 Through the python client, there are two ways to add annotations to a timeseries package.
-The first way is through the ``insert_annotation()`` method, which is very simple and convenient when adding a small number of annotations to a file.
-The second way is through a :ref:`Blackfynn annotation file (.bfannot) <Blackfynn Annotation (.bfannot)>`, which is a simple CSV based format that facilitates the attatchment of a large number of annotations to one or several timeseries files.
-In this section, we show how to add annotations to a timeseries file in both ways.
+The first way is through the ``insert_annotation()`` method, which is convenient when adding a small number of annotations to a file.
+The second way is through a `Blackfynn annotation file (.bfannot)`_ which is a simple CSV based format that facilitates the attachment of a large number of annotations to one or several timeseries files.

 Adding Annotations Individually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^